Safety Learning System® coaching & training

 Participate in a

 All cases found to have issues will be presented to a group of multi-disciplinary and -specialty providers during regular case discussion meetings.
 All audience members must come to 100% agreement on whether or not the issues identified by reviewers really exist.
 This consensus creates an Opportunity for Improvement (OFI).
-Our Collaborative members have found this step of the process to be one of the most rewarding as providers can find support & meaningful learning.

 What is an Opportunity